m-sullivan7/covid19.ca.gov-site-handbook/pages/content.md

   parent: Home
   key: Set up your content
 ---
+We have a nifty style guide to help people throughout state agencies write great content.

 All of your content pages are stored in a single top-level directory called **pages** and if you look inside this folder, you will see the sample pages that are part of your spacebook.

 ::: callout